YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 *IF THE BLOCK IS A DATA BLOCK*, that is, level zero (0), DUMP it GLO, REMOVE the records that point to it, MAP it FREE, and MUPIP LOAD the output of the DUMP GLO.

-*IF THE BLOCK HAS A LEVEL GREATER THAN ZERO (0)*, you may choose to reposition the record in its proper place or use the salvage strategy discussed in `section O4 <./integrity.html#o4-salvage-of-data-blocks-with-lost-indices>`_.
+*IF THE BLOCK HAS A LEVEL GREATER THAN ZERO (0)*, you may choose to reposition the record in its proper place or use the salvage strategy discussed in :ref:`o4-salvage-of-data-blocks-with-lost-indices`.
 In general, the salvage strategy is less demanding and less dangerous.
 However, it may be time consuming if the index block holding the record has a level much greater than one (1).
 If you decide against the salvage strategy, note the contents of the damaged record.
 In either case, REMOVE the record.
-If using salvage, refer to `section O4 <./integrity.html#o4-salvage-of-data-blocks-with-lost-indices>`_.
-If not, determine the proper location for the record using FIND KEY= to display the closest existing path, then follow the procedure outlined in the last paragraph of `K1 <./integrity.html#k1-bad-key>`_.
+If using salvage, refer to :ref:`o4-salvage-of-data-blocks-with-lost-indices`.
+If not, determine the proper location for the record using FIND KEY= to display the closest existing path, then follow the procedure outlined in the last paragraph of :ref:`k1-bad-key`.

+.. _k3-blocks-doubly-allocated:

 +++++++++++++++++++++++++++++
 K3 - Blocks Doubly Allocated